py-ranoid/py-ranoid.github.io/_posts/2018-10-18-lstm-join-names-p1.markdown

 - Picking the element with the greatest probability will always return the same character for a given sequence
 - I'd like to induce some variance by sampling from a probability array instead.

-To explain this better, here's an excerpt  from Andrej Karpathy's blog aobut CharRNNs :
+To explain this better, here's an excerpt  from Andrej Karpathy's blog about CharRNNs :
 > Temperature.
 We can also play with the temperature of the Softmax during sampling.
 Decreasing the **temperature from 1 to some lower number (e.g. 0.5) makes the RNN more confident, but also more conservative** in its samples.
 Conversely, **higher temperatures will give more diversity but at cost of more mistakes** (e.g. spelling mistakes, etc).

 ```python